Last updated: March 2026

 Timber prices are cyclical.
 Sell when lumber markets are strong (usually during housing booms).
 Avoid selling during market downturns if you can wait.
 Biologically, trees should be mature but not declining.
 Your consulting forester can advise on optimal timing.

 Timber sales can be treated as capital gains (lower tax rate) rather than ordinary income if structured properly.
 The cost basis of your timber (original purchase price or inherited value) is deducted.
-Consult a tax professional familiar with timber taxation — the savings can be significant.
+Consult a tax professional familiar with timber taxation.
+The savings can be significant.